Aura Concurrent User Licensing FAQ

 What happens to existing licenses and dongles during the transition?

-Hardware Dongles will continue to function with Aura versions prior to 2.0 and remain valid until their expiry date.
-For Aura 2.0 and later, each active dongle will be converted into a concurrent processing seat on a one-to-one basis.
-All existing license modules and expiry dates will be preserved as part of the transition.
+Hardware dongles will continue to function with Aura versions prior to 2.0 and remain valid until their expiry date.
+With the release of Aura 2.0, each active dongle will be replicated into one concurrent processing seat.
+All existing feature entitlements and expiry dates will be retained.
+Each seat supports up to 10 registered users, with access shared based on availability.

 How will access to Aura change in version 2.0?